 Phase 3: If no safety concerns were identified and the vaccine showed effectiveness, Phase 3 involves testing in larger groups of diverse populations ranging from several hundred to 3,000 people.
 For the COVID-19 vaccine trials, grants from health departments enabled researchers to test even larger groups, some totaling more than 60,000.
 More extensive group testing has helped expedite data collection on side effects, vaccine effectiveness, and how to safely administer the vaccine.

 Phase 4: Phase 4 involves a final review of all clinical trial data, and the FDA makes a final decision for approval.
 Monitoring doesn't stop after approval – the FDA and regulatory agencies continue to monitor production, manufacturing, vaccine efficacy, and safety.

 The first COVID-19 vaccine is being administered under an Emergency Use Authorization, or EUA.
 An EUA is submitted to the FDA during a public health emergency and allows medical countermeasures, such as vaccines, to be used before completing Phase 3 of the FDA approval process.
 Post authorization, the FDA, the CDC, and other healthcare agencies closely monitor vaccine safety and effectiveness.

-How safe will the COVID-19 vaccines be?
+How safe are the COVID-19 vaccines?